bfredkrystee/splashify/README.txt

 2.0 INSTALLATION
 -----------------
 1. Download and enable the "Libraries" Drupal module.
-A version of 2.0 or higher is required.
 Link: http://drupal.org/project/libraries

 2. Download the jStorage library.
 You will want to put the files either in